sgao24/sgao24.github.io/about.md

 It occurred to me when I was still in my first or second year of medical school.
 The sheer volume of material I needed to remember overwhelmed me, and it became worse when it comes to final exams.

-So, I started to combing through piles of literature for help.
+So, I started combing through piles of literature for help.
 I began to notice some keywords like **Spaced Reptition**, **Active Recall**, **Testing Effect** etc. These are actually terminology borrowed from *Psychology*, and have been involved in scientific research for quite a long time.
 However, it wasn't until recently that these findings began stepping into our daily life.

 The most prominent progress of *memory and learning* is the introduction of ***SuperMemo*** (an algorithm and a software for memory consolidation based on flashcards).
 Actually, I have been using ***Anki*** (a software based on ***SM-2*** algorithm) since 2014 when I was still in high school, without realizing the learning theory behind it.